Click to watch four minute video presentation of the rainfall and temperature forecast for autumn 2018.

 Historical outlook accuracy for April to June rainfall is moderate over most of Australia, but patchy near the NSW-Queensland border, and across southern WA.

 May 2018 rainfall outlook:

-Nights are likely to be warmer than average for southern parts of Australia, but cooler than average in most of Queensland and the Top End of the NT.
+Nights are likely to be warmer than average for southern parts of Australia but cooler than average in the north.

 Minimum temperature outlook:

 Maps below compare BOM’s rainfall forecast for December 2017 to February 2018, issued in 30 November 2017, with actual rainfall deciles recorded over the December 2017 to February 2018 period.

 Scroll between images below: